LayerBaseApp/LayerBase/README.md

 Comparative G-code analysis was the original goal of LayerBase.
 However, once a searchable file library existed, it made sense to expand its purpose.

-LayerBase can also be used to organize STL files.
+LayerBase can also be used to organize STL and other supporting 3D model files (step, obj, etc).

 You can: